Available 24X7 Call For Free Consultation (281) 587-1111

 Why Get a Personal Injury Lawyer Right Away?

 Personal injury victims will be well served to retain counsel as soon as possible after an accident and ensure that the attorney notifies the potential defendants to preserve evidence that may be material to proving the case.
-Victims should hire a truck accident lawyer in Houston for cases like trucking accidents as soon as possible.
+Victims should hire a truck accident lawyer in Houston as soon as possible for cases like trucking accidents.

 By providing proper notification and specifying which evidence should be preserved, the plaintiff should satisfy the first prong of the duty test.
-Likewise, personal victims should also preserve evidence in their possession that is relevant to a defense that may be claimed.
+Likewise, personal victims should also preserve evidence that is relevant to a defense that may be claimed.

 While many jurisdictions provide much more meaningful sanctions for intentional or negligent destruction of evidence, with the Brookshire case, the rules for dealing with failure to preserve relevant evidence have been made clear.